renaissance-publishing/renaissance/chapters/02-system-rules.md

-        -   For example, if someone impersonating a servant is trying to talk their way past a palace guard, then an opposed test between the impostor\\'s Disguise and the guard's Read skills would be appropriate.
+        -   For example, if someone impersonating a servant is trying to talk their way past a palace guard, then an opposed test between the impostor's Disguise and the guard's Read skills would be appropriate.

     -   Ordered Checks: Sometimes, it only makes sense to call for one